Buffet: United States

 In the United States, there are numerous Chinese-American cuisine-inspired buffet restaurants, as well as those serving primarily traditional American fare.
 Also, South Asian cuisine (notably in Indian restaurants), pan-Asian cuisine, and Mediterranean cuisine are increasingly available in the buffet format, and sushi has also become more popular at buffets.
 In some regions of the US, Brazilian-style churrascaria barbecue buffets served rodízio style are becoming popular.

-Las Vegas and Atlantic City are famous for all-you-can-eat buffets with a very wide range of foods on offer, and similar ones have also become common in casinos elsewhere in the United States.
+Las Vegas and Atlantic City are known for all-you-can-eat buffets with a very wide range of foods on offer, similar ones have also become common in casinos elsewhere in the United States.

 For 2019, buffet food sales in the US were estimated at $5 billion, approximately 1% of the total restaurant business that year.